 Although a concussion is not a dangerous or life threatening injury, complications can arise in some cases and potentially lead to a hematoma.
 A hematoma is buildup or pooling of blood in the head just outside the brain.
 Hematomas can sometimes occur after a concussion when blood vessels are ruptured.
 The blood pool can put internal pressure on the brain and cause serious injury.
 Potential signs of a hematoma and other serious complications resulting from a concussion include:

-- Pupil in one eye is noticeably larger than the other eye
+- The pupil in one eye is noticeably larger than the other eye

 - Not able to stay awake or difficulty waking up

-- Persistent headache that seems to get worse or more intense over time
+- A persistent headache that seems to get worse or more intense over time

 - Shaking or involuntary convulsions with continuous nausea and vomiting